 6. Offshore Wind Farms Use Undersea Cables to Transmit Electricity to the Grid: Electricity produced by offshore wind turbines travels back to land through a series of cable systems that are buried in the sea floor.
 This electricity is channeled through coastal load centers that prioritize where the electricity should go and distributes it into the electrical grid to power our homes, schools, and businesses.

-5. The Majority of U.S. Offshore Wind Resources Are in Deep Waters: The bulk of the nation’s offshore wind resources, about 68 percent, are in areas where the water is so deep that conventional foundations—large steel piles or lattice structures fixed to the seabed—are not practical.
+5. The Majority of U.S. Offshore Wind Resources Are in Deep Waters: The bulk of the nation’s offshore wind resources, about two-thirds, are in areas where the water is so deep that conventional foundations—large steel piles or lattice structures fixed to the seabed—are not practical.
 U.S. offshore wind projects are developing a variety of different foundations suited to unique conditions at each site.

 2. Offshore Wind Resources are Near Most Americans: Nearly 80 percent of the nation’s electricity demand occurs in the coastal and Great Lakes states—where most Americans live.
 Offshore wind resources are conveniently located near these coastal populations; for example, in the Northeastern United States where some of the nation’s first offshore wind projects are planned.
 Wind turbines off coastlines use shorter transmission lines to connect to the power grid than many common sources of electricity.

 1. Offshore Wind is Here in America: In December 2016, Deepwater Wind completed the commissioning of the 30-MW Block Island Wind Farm, marking a milestone as the nation’s first commercial offshore wind project.
 In 2020, the 12-MW Coastal Virginia Offshore Wind pilot became the second operational U.S. offshore wind project.
 Additionally, there are about 40 offshore wind projects in various stages of development across the United States.